anyaevostinar/anyaevostinar.github.io/classes/257-s25/syllabus.md

 Towards that end, your performance in this class will be evaluated in three different ways according to the learning goals for the course:

 * **Engagement credits** There is a great benefit to you to fully and authentically engage with the course content in and out of class time.
 To encourage this engagement while providing some flexibility, the course has an "engagement credit" system.
-You will need a specific number of engagement credits to earn a specific grade (shown in the table below).
+You will need a specific number of engagement credits to earn a specific grade (shown in the list below).
 You can earn these credits in many ways, but the main way is through completing the preparatory work and attending (and engaging with class).
 You may earn 1 credit for completely preparatory work satisfactorily and 1 credit for attending and engaging effectively in class.
 There may be additional ways to earn engagement credits during the term as well.

 * **Group deliverables** This course consists of a [team project](project-final) that lasts the majority of the course and has components that you will create and get feedback on along the way.
 Your work will be evaluated on the effectiveness of the process you and your team utilize, the product you attain (and how closely this product meets the project deliverable requirements), and the effectiveness of your team's collaboration.
 This contributes to your final grade according to the *specifications grading* scale outlined below.